-Discussing the rationale for immunotherapy, Dr. Colombo noted that in cervical cancer, human papillomavirus and the tumor microenvironment are enriched for programmed cell death protein 1–positive and CD8-positive T cells, and programmed cell death ligand 1 (PD-L1) is significantly upregulated.
+Discussing the rationale for immunotherapy, Dr. Colombo noted that in cervical cancer, human papillomavirus and the tumor microenvironment are enriched for PD-1–positive and CD8-positive T cells, and PD-L1 is significantly upregulated.
 In endometrial cancer, there is a reason to combine immunotherapy with an inhibitor of vascular endothelial growth factor (VEGF), since VEGF inhibits T-cell function, stimulates immunosuppressive regulatory T cells, and inhibits dendritic cell function.
 Synergistic effects have been observed with lenvatinib plus pembrolizumab, she said.

 ‘The Good, the Bad, and the Ugly’

-Since for endometrial cancer there is no second-line standard of care, an evaluation of pembrolizumab/lenvatinib in the 75% of patients whose tumors are not microsatellite instability–high (MSI-H)/mismatch repair–deficient (dMMR) was important, Dr. Colombo continued.
+Since there is no second-line standard of care for endometrial cancer, an evaluation of pembrolizumab/lenvatinib in the 75% of patients whose tumors are not microsatellite instability–high (MSI-H)/mismatch repair–deficient (dMMR) was important, Dr. Colombo continued.
 The study delivered, leading to accelerated approval of the combination.
-At the latest data cutoff, the response rate was 43.5% by independent review; 38.9% by investigator review; and 37.2% by investigator review in the non–MSI-H/dMMR population.
+At the latest data cutoff, the response rate was 43.5% by independent review, 38.9% by investigator review, and 37.2% by investigator review in the non–MSI-H/dMMR population.
 “But nothing comes without a price,” she added.
 Grade 3 or 4 adverse events occurred in 69% of patients, and the study drug was discontinued in 20%, interrupted in 72%, and dose-reduced in 65%.

-“The ‘good’: the combination of pembrolizumab and lenvatinib led to unprecedented results in patients with advanced or recurrent previously treated endometrial cancer that is microsatellite-stable, and for the first time, a chemotherapy-free regimen demonstrated a high rate of deep and durable responses in this clinical setting with a high unmet need,” Dr. Colombo said.
-“The ‘bad’ is that toxicity was as remarkable as activity, and the ‘ugly,’ again, was the lack of a control arm.”
+“The ‘good’ was that the combination of pembrolizumab and lenvatinib led to unprecedented results in patients with advanced or recurrent previously treated endometrial cancer that is microsatellite-stable, and for the first time, a chemotherapy-free regimen demonstrated a high rate of deep and durable responses in this clinical setting with a high unmet need,” Dr. Colombo said.
+“The ‘bad’ was that toxicity was as remarkable as activity, and the ‘ugly,’ again, was the lack of a control arm.”

 DISCLOSURE: Dr. Colombo has received honoraria from or served as a consultant or advisor for Genentech, AstraZeneca, PharmaMar, Amgen, Clovis Oncology, Pfizer, MSD, and Tesaro.